What’s in the package?

 Thanks to the all-new Track Editor, its easier than ever to make adjustments to your track/stabilizatiom points.
 You can zoom into any section of the timeline using a slider and delete the keyframe you don’t want by holding the option key and clicking on them.
 Alternatively you can delete multiple keyframes at once by holding shift, dragging a box over the keyframes you want to delete and then right-clicking and selecting Remove Keyframes.
 You can also apply keyframes to the transform parameters on top of your track data to make a quick fix to any flaw in your track.

 After you’ve exported your data and moved back to the Final Cut interface you can make adjustments to your stabilized footage using parameters in the inspector and on-screen controls.
-Easily offset the position, rotation and scale to further stabilize your footage.
+Easily offset the position, rotation and scale to further stabilize the footage.